 Cadets who complete all course requirements, including final exams, will receive letter grades on their transcripts for all courses so completed.
-However, if a cadet completes all work toward a high school diploma or associate degree but is dismissed or suspended just prior to graduation for disciplinary reasons, then that cadet will not receive the diploma nor degree nor take part in graduation but the transcript will indicate the credit for courses completed, the fact that a diploma or degree was not awarded, and the fact that the cadet was dismissed or suspended for disciplinary reasons prior to Commencement.
+However, if a cadet completes all work toward a high school diploma or associate degree but is dismissed or suspended just prior to graduation for disciplinary reasons, then that cadet will not receive the diploma nor degree nor take part in graduation.
+The transcript, however, will indicate the credit for courses completed, the fact that a diploma or degree was not awarded, and the fact that the cadet was dismissed or suspended for disciplinary reasons prior to Commencement.

-THE FRANKLIN DIVISION OF ACADEMIC ADVISING AND COLLEGE PLACEMENT
+DIVISION OF ACADEMIC ADVISING AND COLLEGE PLACEMENT

-The Franklin Division For Academic Advising and College Placement, located in the J. Penrod Toles Learning Center, houses the college and career information lab.
-The Division serves as a focal point for all college placement and information career development activities such as career counseling and self-directed exploration activities.
+The Franklin Division For Academic Advising and College Placement, located in the J. Penrod Toles Learning Center, houses the high school advisors as well as the college and career information lab.
+The Division serves as a focal point for all college placement and information as well as career development activities such as career counseling and self-directed exploration activities.
 It has extensive state of the art electronic materials such as VHS college videos, computerized college, scholarship, and career search programs as well as an extensive collection of college catalogs, applications, brochures, and other college reference materials.
 The CHOICES program is a computerized data base which provides access to all accredited college catalogs and financial aid data.
-EXPAN is a program containing in-depth college, scholarship information and can either print out a college application hard copy for sending or allow for immediate electronic application over the Internet to participating schools.
+Career lab computers provide access to the World Wide Web for access to college Web pages, college and financial aid searches and on-line applications.